South Florida Bulls football statistical leaders

 The South Florida Bulls football statistical leaders are individual statistical leaders of the South Florida Bulls football program in various categories, including passing, rushing, receiving, total offense, all-purpose yardage, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Bulls represent the University of South Florida in the NCAA's American Athletic Conference.
+The Bulls represent the University of South Florida in the NCAA Division I FBS American Conference.

 South Florida began competing in intercollegiate football in 1997, so the typical issues with school records do not exist.
 There is no period of the late 19th and early 20th century with spotty, incomplete records.
 Also, the Bulls' records are also not affected by the 1972 NCAA decision to allow freshmen to play varsity football or the 2002 NCAA decision to count bowl games in players' official statistics.
-One minor issue is that the Bulls played their first four seasons in Division I-AA, now known as Division I FCS, which limits teams to 11 regular-season games (in most years) instead of the 12 that have been allowed in Division I FBS throughout USF's football history.
+One minor issue is that the Bulls played their first four seasons in Division I-AA, now known as Division I FCS, which before the 2026 season limited teams to 11 regular-season games (in most years) instead of the 12 that have been allowed in Division I FBS throughout USF's football history.

+Other issues that have given more recent players additional games are: